library(igraph)

 SAOMs also allow modeling based on dyadic similarity, capturing whether actors prefer to connect with others who are similar in some attribute.

-18.2.2.8 Choosing Effects for the Objective Function
+18.3.8 Choosing Effects for the Objective Function

-18.2.3 Parameter Estimation and Interpration
+18.3.9 Parameter Estimation and Interpretation

-In Stochastic Actor-Oriented Models (SAOMs), each parameter \(\beta_k\) quantifies the importance of a specific effect \(s_{ik}(x')\) in the actor’s decision-making process during network evolution.
-These parameters help us understand how different structural or covariate-based features influence the likelihood of a network configuration.
+In Stochastic Actor-Oriented Models (SAOMs), each parameter \(\theta_k\) quantifies the importance of a specific effect \(s_{ik}(Y^{(a)}, v)\) in the actor’s decision-making process during network evolution.
+These parameters help us understand how structural features or covariates influence the likelihood of different tie changes.

-The interpretation of \(\beta_k\) is as follows:
+The interpretation of \(\theta_k\) is as follows:

-- If \(\theta_k = 0\), the statistic \(s_{ik}(x')\) has no effect on the transition probabilities and thus plays no role in the network dynamics.
+- If \(\theta_k = 0\), the statistic \(s_{ik}(Y^{(a)}, v)\) has no effect on the transition probabilities and does not influence network dynamics.

-- If \(\theta_k > 0\), actor \(i\) is more likely to move toward a network configuration \(x'\) with a higher value of \(s_{ik}(x')\).
+- If \(\theta_k > 0\), actor \(i\) is more likely to move toward network states \(Y^{(a)}\) that increase the value of \(s_{ik}(Y^{(a)}, v)\).

-\] Parameter estimation in SAOMs is performed using simulation-based methods, as implemented in the RSiena
+Parameter estimation in SAOMs is performed using simulation-based methods, as implemented in the RSiena R package (SIENA: Simulation Investigation for Empirical Network Analysis).

 The estimation process typically involves: